Paint robot: History

+The worlds first painting robot was developed at Trallfa, a wheelbarrow factory in Bryne, Norway.
+The development started in 1964 to aid in the painting of the wheelbarrows and to reduce human interaction with toxic paint chemicals.
+In 1966 the robot was recruited for production in the factory painting the trolleys and wheelbarrows.
+By 1969 the robot was commercialized as its own product.
+The first robot, TR2000, was delivered to Swedish Gustavsberg Porcelain for enamelling bath tubs.

 Painting robots have been around since at least 1985.
 They were first introduced in the automative industry, including at General Motors' plant in Michigan.

 Industrial robots, including painting ones, were created to keep people out of "dangerous" jobs as well as increase productivity.
 Since their creation, robots have been working side by side with people in manufacturing companies.

 In recent years, the painting robot has evolved past industrial use.
 Many inventors have taken on the idea of creating robots that can create works of art, rather than paint in just a solid color.
 Besides making them more creative, others have looked for ways to make the robots affordable and accessible for commercial use in places such as interior wall painting.

 Uses

 Automotive industry

 Painting robots are used by vehicle manufacturers to do detailing work on their cars in a consistent and systematic way.
 Some of these robots are designed with a robotic arm that moves vertically and horizontally, to apply paint on all parts of the car.
 A patent granted in 1985 to the Mazda Motor Corporation also includes a door handler (a small mechanical hand) that can open and close doors on a vehicle and paint the interior.

-Companies like FANUC continue to mass-produce industrial painting robots that are then sold to manufacturers for use.
-According to FANUC's website, these robots are useful in limiting safety hazard such as the toxicity of paint, reducing wasted materials through consistent application, and increasing productivity.

 Robots are used to paint all different sized automotive parts because they can help provide consistent finish from one part to another.
 They are used for large exterior parts like doors, hoods, wheels, or bumpers, and also used on small interior components like knobs, consoles and glove boxes.